Treaty of St. Louis (1804): Treaty

-Included in this cessation were the historic villages along the Rock River (Illinois), particularly Saukenuk.
+Included in this cession were the historic villages along the Rock River, particularly Saukenuk.
 William Henry Harrison, the representative for the United States, was governor of the Indiana territory and of the District of Louisiana, superintendent of Indian Affairs for the said territory and district.
 The party of Sauk who signed the treaty, led by Quashquame, were not expecting to negotiate land and did not include important tribal leaders who would ordinarily have been in such negotiations.
 Black Hawk never recognized the treaty as valid and this led him to side with the British against settlers in the area during the War of 1812.
 The treaty was upheld again in the Treaties of Portage des Sioux in 1815 at the end of the war.
 Black Hawk eventually led the Black Hawk War to fight its terms.

 In his autobiography, Black Hawk recalled: